This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 How close to a certified sugar bush can the use of a prohibited substance be allowed, without compromising the certification of the sugar bush?
 Are buffer zone needed?
 (13)

 A sugar bush has the same buffer requirement as other crops.
 A minimum of 8 metres is generally required.
-However, this can be reduced if there are features that effectively buffer the sugar bush, such as permanent hedge rows, windbreaks, or roads (5.2.2).
+However, this can be reduced if there are features that effectively buffer the sugar bush, such as permanent hedge rows, windbreaks, or roads (Clause 5.2.2).
 Also, depending on the circumstances, more than 8 metres may be necessary to prevent contamination.

 Magnetization of maple water #